johanhedin/sdrx/README.md

     $ ./sdrx --help
     $ ./sdrx --gain 30 122.455

-Stop the program by pressing Crtl-C in the terminal.
-This will correctly stop the program as Ctrl-C is handled properly.
+To stop the program, just press Crtl-C in the terminal and wait.
+This will stop `sdr` cleanly as Ctrl-C is handled properly.

 The defaults for volume and squelsh level should be good as is.
 RF gain can be adjusted according to the local signal environment.